Why Practice Ownership is Still the Best Option for Young Dentist

 The Rise of the DSO Affiliation

-Dental practice ownership today requires sophisticated business acumen to navigate rising practice expenses which have surpassed a $500,000 average for owners in 2023.
 A phenomenon called “Margin Compression” a decrease in the profit margin despite practices seeing higher or even slightly increased gross revenues.
-This financial stressors has made DSO affiliation, particularly attractive to younger dentists (27% – 10 years out of school are affiliated).
+This financial stressors has made DSO affiliation, particularly attractive to younger dentists.
+They are forgoing getting into ownership sooner and holding off till later in their career.

 - Overall DSO Affiliation: